 The holidays are here!
 No doubt many of us are anticipating time with family and friends, gift giving and receiving, and then there’s all that yummy food!
-Comfort foods – those once-a-year-delights that many of us didn’t get to enjoy last year with the pandemic concerns.
+Comfort foods - those once-a-year-delights that many of us didn’t get to enjoy the past two years with the pandemic concerns.
 So this year’s tempting treats may seem even more tempting than ever.
-Our first thought might be to load up on everything because we missed out last year.
+Our first thought might be to load up on everything because we missed out on a couple years.

 Common Holiday Eating Habits